opencpn-radar-pi/radar_pi/README.md

 You can compile just this plugin without having to compile the entire OpenCPN source.
 If you check out the plugin source into the plugins subdirectory of your OpenCPN source tree, you can build it as part of it (exactly as with the versions prior to 1.0).

-You will need the general preconditions for building OpenCPN from http://opencpn.org/ocpn/developers_manual
+You will need the general preconditions for building OpenCPN from http://opencpn.org/ocpn/developers_manual .

+The following command line snippets show how to build the entire package separately from the OpenCPN source.
+In order to build multiple platforms you can build in separate `build-${platform}` directories.

 ###Obtain the source code